Introduction – to the future of employment

 America and the ‘West’ has been outsourcing to Philippines and India for the last 25 years.
 As soon as international telephony became cheap enough, someone realised that American call centers could be managed by people sitting in Philippine at a fraction of the cost.

-Now, as technology, servers, software and everything is in the cloud and at a fraction of the cost, outsourcing has become infinitely cheaper, more flexible, and as a result, available to the Small and Medium Sized Enterprises (SMEs) of the world.
-Now, there are a new breed of outsourcing suppliers, that offer more affordable and flexible services.
-These new outsourcing suppliers now work with SMEs, require just 1-2 full time people – and offer more flexible contracts to boot.
+Now, as technology, servers, software and everything is in the cloud and at a fraction of the cost, outsourcing has become infinitely cheaper, more flexible, and as a result, available to the Small and Medium-Sized Enterprises (SMEs) of the world.
+Now, there is a new breed of outsourcing suppliers, that offer more affordable and flexible services.
+These new outsourcing suppliers now work with SMEs, require just 1-2 full-time people – and offer more flexible contracts to boot.

 To put the potential market into perspective, the ‘West’ has about 35 million SMEs.
 If 80% of those SMEs eventually outsource, that’s another 30-60 million jobs on the way…